-Life handed a shipwreck to the owner of the schooner Nancy during a storm off the New England coast.
+Life handed a shipwreck to the owner of the schooner Nancy during a storm off the New England coast in 1927.

 So he made it into a tourist attraction.

-For many years the huge wooden boat was stuck in the sand near Nantasket Beach in Hull, Mass., drawing paying crowds, postcard vendors and refreshment stands.
+For many years the huge wooden boat sat in the sand near Nantasket Beach in Hull, Mass., drawing paying crowds, postcard vendors and refreshment stands.

-The schooner Nancy had been beached during a fierce nor’easter in the winter of 1927, but that terrifying night was soon forgotten.
+A fierce nor’easter beached the schooner Nancy in the winter of 1927, but that terrifying night was soon forgotten.
 The turmoil of the waves became a quagmire of lawsuits and paperwork.

 The Schooner Nancy

-She was headed sought for Harding’s Ledge, a shoal that had caused many shipwrecks.
+She headed straight for Harding’s Ledge, a shoal that had caused many shipwrecks.

 From his home in Hull, Osceola James watched the schooner Nancy as it was driven onto the beach.
 A lifesaver himself, he was the son of legendary lifesaver Joshua James.